 Active noise cancelling headphones have built-in microphones that receive the external sound and create an anti-sound to cancel the noise.
 They cancel about 70-90% of ambient noise and are applicable for all headphone categories.

 Pros: Excellent noise cancellation & sound quality, safe for hearing

 Cons: High power usage, cost

-Best use: Long term listening for extremely noisy environments like office
+Best use: Long term listening for extremely noisy environments like office, call centers